RafaelEsquerdo/RafaelEsquerdo/README.md

 - 💞️ I’m looking to collaborate on tecnology innovation
 - 📫 How to reach me.
 I has an LinkedIn: https://www.linkedin.com/in/rafael-silva-esquerdo/
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i love it lofi music and thematics cyberpunk
+- ⚡ Fun fact: i love it  thematics cyberpunk

 <!---
 RafaelEsquerdo/RafaelEsquerdo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.